protege_pizza

 These represent the primary semantic domains within the ontology.

-At this stage, ontology engineering resembels taxonomy construction.
+At this stage, ontology engineering resembles taxonomy construction.

 However, ontologies extend far beyond simple taxonomies.